Colour and infall time distributions of satellite galaxies in simulated Milky-Way analogs: Observable properties of simulated satellites

 \subsection{Quenched fraction}

 In Figure~\ref{fig:fquenched} we compare the satellite quenched fraction as a function of the logarithm of stellar mass in the ELVES and SAGA surveys to the Auriga simulations.
-We apply a 3D radial cut of 300 kpc for the Auriga sample and a 2D line-of-sight radial cut of 300 kpc for the ELVES sample.
+We apply a 3D radial cut of 300 kpc for the Auriga sample and a 2D line-of-sight radial cut of 300 kpc for the ELVES and SAGA sample.
 In the Auriga simulations, we define a satellite as quenched if its gas phase ${\rm SFR} = 0\ M_{\odot}$yr$^{-1}$ at the end of the simulation. \citet{Karunakaran2021} investigated other definitions of SFR such as the average mass of star particles formed over the last gigayear and found that both estimates of SFR produce similar results in terms of the quenching status of satellite galaxies.
 Moreover, by analyzing the left panel of Figure 2 in \citet{Karunakaran2021}, the specific SFR (sSFR) values for most star-forming satellite galaxies (SFR > 0 $M_{\odot}$yr$^{-1}$) are above 0.01.
 Therefore, a threshold of sSFR = 0.01 to distinguish quenched and star-forming satellite galaxies would produce similar results in our analysis.
 In the ELVES survey, we use morphology-based classification of quenched satellites of \citet[][]{Carlsten2022}, while SAGA satellites are classified using H$\alpha$ emission by \citet[][]{Mao2021}.
 All the errorbars are estimated using a bootstrap sampling strategy.

 Figure~\ref{fig:fquenched} shows that although the quenched fraction in the SAGA survey is significantly smaller than that in the Auriga simulation for satellites with $M_\star\lesssim 10^8\, M_\odot$, the new ELVES survey has a much higher quenched fraction for such satellites and is much closer to the quenched fraction measured in the Auriga simulations.
-For satellites with $M_\star\gtrsim 10^8\, M_\odot$ the quenched fraction in simulations matches that in the SAGA survey and is smaller than the fraction in the ELVES survey, but consistent at the 2-sigma level.
+For satellites with $M_\star\gtrsim 10^8\, M_\odot$, the quenched fraction in simulations matches that in the SAGA survey and is smaller than the fraction in the ELVES survey, but consistent at the 2-sigma level.
+On the lower-mass end, the Auriga simulations is inconsistent with both ELVES and SAGA but the discrepancy with ELVES is less pronounced.
+A more recent study by \citet{Karunakaran.etal.2022} shows that the discrepancy between SAGA and ELVES could potentially be significantly reduced by using a consistently-derived sSFR and absolute magnitude limit in both samples.